A sister company of long-established Sabre, Back Cove Yachts was founded in 2003 in Rockland, Maine.

 - Hulls types: Deep-Vee, displacement

 Whether you’re in the market for a retired classic Back Cove yacht or one that’s still in production, look here first.
 Our cutting-edge cloud network technology, enterprise-level software tools and marketing services ensure our boats for sale listings are accurate and up to date.
-Browse as long as you like.

 Search for a Back Cove Yacht